dotnetmentor/racoon/README.md

-# racoon - layered config management
+# racoon

+Layered Configuration as Code

 ## Commands

-See `racoon help` or ` racoon --help` for all available commands
+See `racoon --help` for all available commands

 ## Sources